anav5704/CS000/src/content/team/merge-conflicts.md

 >>>>>>> main (Incoming Change)
 ```

 Suppose in this case, we want to keep developer B's code.
-Our resoled version of the code will look like this:
+Our resolved version of the code will look like this:

 ```cpp
 #include <iostream>